normandy14/duoTerminal/README.md

 This project uses the Model-View-Controller (MVC) paradigm to organize and structure code.
 The Model-View-Controller paradigm seperates the concerns between the data (model) and display (view).

-1. :robot: Controller - coordinates the interaction between the model and view
+1. :robot: Controller - coordinates the interaction between the model and view.
-2. :microscope: Model - contains the logic of the backend: api and database
+2. :microscope: Model - contains the logic of the backend: api and database.
-3. :art: View - displays the data received by controller to user
+3. :art: View - displays the data received by controller to user.

 ## Recommendation for Future Versions of App